 Monsanto is magical, peaceful and quiet for a reason – it’s remote.
 It’s not really on the way to anything and public transport is near nonexistent, so you’ll need a car or to join a tour to reach the small medieval village.
 If you don’t have a car but can make it to Castelo Branco, this full-day tour explores the best little villages in the area.

 From Lisbon it’s a three-hour drive to reach Monsanto village, and from Porto it takes four hours.
 Once you arrive, you’ll need to park outside the village streets.
 You can drive right up to a viewpoint where it’s possible to turn around.
 Look for the closest street park available.

 Monsanto is the sort of destination you’ll want to stay and enjoy slow travel vibes, and take in one of the magical sunsets.
 There are lots of little guesthouses in the village, and some villagers have been turning old, once-ruined houses into accommodation for tourists.

-Long-time friends of my aunty and uncle run a few guesthouses in the village, and I was lucky enough to get a sneak peak inside to see the crazy way the old stone homes work around the boulders – each spot is so unique.
+Long-time friends of my aunty and uncle run a few guesthouses in the village, and I was lucky enough to get a sneak peak inside.
+It was very cool to see the crazy way the old stone homes work around the boulders.
+Each spot is so unique.
 If you’re a couple of small group of friends check out Sun Set House, Old House, and Casa da Ti Maria Pereira.
 Alternatively, take a look at all accommodation in Monsanto.